CRYPT-ON-IT/policies_hardening_interface/README.md

 Invoke-HardeningKitty -Mode HailMary -FileFindingList <file.csv>
 ```

-## Would you like to see more about project ?
+## Would you like to see more about this project ?

 See [this](https://github.com/ataumo/windows_hardening_interface/tree/main/interface).